For those of you that did not get to read it, I decided to share my last column in the Bertie-Ledger. Let me know your thoughts!

 So, while I understand a woman should be free to decide her dress style, I cringe when I see my oldest girls walk out in clothing that reveals more skin than I believe is necessary.
 Sure, I applaud them for being comfortable in their skin, but I worry about them revealing too much skin.
 Are they inviting unwanted advances by wearing short shorts?
 Is their level of intelligence questioned because they choose to dress “sexy” instead of “studious”?
 Because they are extremely intelligent girls, I get the side-eye when I ask why they feel the need to wear such revealing clothing or do they believe they are sending the “right” message by dressing so “sexy”.
 They turn my feminist teachings back on me and remind me it is not them but society who has issues if they are being judged by the way they dress.

 Nevertheless, I still remind them that first impressions are important.
 To some extent, we must be willing to conform to societal standards to survive in this world – at least until we become billionaire owners of a corporation.
 Then we can probably pretty much wear anything we want.

 On the issue of “No Means No”.
 Yes, I get it.
 “No means No”.
 But, I also give my girls some additional “real life”instructions.
 Here are two:

 - If you go to a guy’s room or apartment in the middle of the night, he probably thinks y’all are going to have sex.
 If you don’t want to have sex, stay home or in your dorm room.

 - Verbally express your limits repeatedly so that the boundaries are clear.
 And, do not muddy the waters by saying one thing but doing another.
 If you want people to respect that “No means No”, you must be clear.

-I know there are parents out there that may cringe at the thought of having these conversations with their daughter’s.
-But, the feminist in me says that these conversations are absolutely necessary.
-I want my girls to feel empowered when it comes to their bodies, just put on a little more clothing in the process :-).
+I know parents out there may cringe at the thought of having these conversations with their daughters.
+But, the feminist in me says that these conversations are necessary.
+I want my girls to feel empowered when it comes to their bodies; just put on a little more clothing in the process :-).